dddiaz/dddiaz.com/content/post/iterm-glucose/index.md

 Happy Hacking

-#### Shout Outs
+# Shout Outs
 Huge shout out to the opensource [Nightscout Project](http://www.nightscout.info/).
-They are leading the way on making our own data more accesible.
-THey have a saying, "We are not waiting", and that urgency has changed the conversation around whats possible around diabetes management.
+They are leading the way on making our own data more accessible.
+They have a saying, "We are not waiting", and that urgency has changed the conversation around what's possible around diabetes management.